farhansayyed165/Django-Blog/README.md

 # Django-Blog
-A blog website made when I was learning Django
+This website is a side gig, I haven't completed it yet